Va y Ven: Rates, payment systems, and service hours

 Va y Ven ATM at the Palacio de la Música.

 Va y Ven smart cards for the social fare (yellow) and the general fare (blue).

 The Va y Ven public transport payment system is carried out using rechargeable smart cards that are recognized by electronic readers known as validators that are arranged on each bus.
 The general rate is 12 Mexican pesos, and the social rate for students and seniors is 5 pesos, while for people with disabilities it has no cost.
 General fare cards can be used to pay for multiple users at once, while social cards can only be used to pay for one trip per person and once per unit.
-The general fare smart cards (blue cards) can be purchased at the Va y Ven ATMs, which are located near all the stops of the Peripheral Ring, at the Palacio de la Música and at the TAME terminal of ADO in the historic center of the city of Mérida.
+The general fare smart cards (green cards) can be purchased at the Va y Ven ATMs, which are located near all the stops of the Peripheral Ring, at the Palacio de la Música and at the TAME terminal of ADO in the historic center of the city of Mérida.
 These have a cost of 25 pesos.
 During the first 3 months of the program's service, these were delivered free of charge.

 Social rate smart cards (yellow) are exclusive to students who are at least 6 years old, and to senior citizens.
 These can be purchased at the Va y Ven offices located on 39th Street with Reforma Avenue by delivering the required documentation, which consists of proof of address and INE card for older adults, students must attach a proof of studies and CURP in case they are still minors.
 They have a free issuance cost if it is the first time it is processed, but in case the user loses it or its validity ends, its replacement will cost 65 Mexican pesos.
 The validity of the social rate for students can vary depending on the type of school system, older adults and primary and secondary students can process their social rate card with one year of validity, on the other hand, high school and university students can process it with a value of 6 months (if the school system is semester) or 4 months (if the school system is four-monthly) to verify the expiration day specific to the card, must be attached to the validator located in the main aisle, where the exact expiration date can be corroborated.